James Alexander Seton: Aftermath

-An inquest began on 4 June at the Portsmouth Guildhall.
-It was ajourned on the 6th, and recommenced on 17 June.
-The inquest jury returned a verdict of wilful murder against Henry Hawkey and Charles Lawes Pym and a warrant was issued for the arrest of both men.

 Around nine months after the duel, in March 1846, Lieutenant Pym was charged as an accessory for murder at Winchester assizes, but was acquitted.
 His involvement in the duel had little apparent effect on his military career, which was long and successful.
 He eventually reached the rank of general.

 Henry Hawkey was tried for murder on 13 June 1846 at the summer session of Winchester assizes.
 Defended by Alexander Cockburn QC, he was found not guilty after Cockburn delivered a two-hour speech to the jury, in which he claimed Hawkey had been deeply provoked by Seton's conduct to his wife, and that Seton's death was largely caused by the medical treatment he had received.

 George Rowles, Seton's second in the duel, was not charged.
 He continued to serve in the Royal Navy until at least 1859.

-The last fatal duel in England took place some seven years later, on 19 October 1852, at Priest Hill, between Englefield Green and Old Windsor.
+The last fatal duel in the United Kingdom took place some seven years later, on 19 October 1852, at Priest Hill, between Englefield Green and Old Windsor.
 It was fought by two French political refugees, Lieutenant Frederic Constant Cournet and Emmanuel Barthélemy.
 Cournet was killed and Barthélemy was tried for murder.
 However, he was convicted only of manslaughter and sentenced to a few months in prison.
 In 1855, Barthélemy was hanged after killing his employer and another man.